Karpova-Lab/pyControl-D-Series-Breakout/docs/_sources/using.rst.txt

     This change to **boot.py** is required, otherwise the pyboard won't be found by the pyControl software when it is connected through the breakout board!

-You're now ready to the the D-series Breakout board.
+You are now ready to connect to the D-series Breakout board.

 1. Plug the pyBoard onto the breakout board
 2. Plug 12V DC into the breakout board